timou0911/Ethernaut-Writeup/22. Dex ★★☆☆☆/README.md

 1. There's no floating point in Solidity.
 2. Division should be cautiously approached, as precision loss can result in serious consequences.
+3. It's dangerous to rely on single data source.

 ## Level Target